AshNewar/ResumeLinks/README.md

 Generate Links to Sections: Use the format #section-title where the section title is in lowercase, spaces are replaced with hyphens, and special characters are removed.

-Optional - Add Link Symbols: You can add link symbols next to your headings for better navigation.
+Optional - Add Link Symbols: You can add link symbols next to your headings for better navigation Example

-Example
 Here's a comprehensive example: